 In order to isolate pure calcium, it must be extracted through electrolysis, a technique that uses a direct electrical current to separate elements from their naturally occurring sources.
 Once isolated, calcium is quite reactive and will form a grayish-white oxide and nitride coating when exposed to air.

 Calcium (Ca) is No. 20 in the periodic table of the elements, appearing just below magnesium in the same column (Group IIA) as the other alkaline earth metals (a group of metals that are more chemically reactive than most metals).
 Calcium comes from the Latin word "calx," meaning lime.
-This is not a reference to the fruit, but rather calcium oxide (CaO), the useful material derived from heated limestone.
+This is not a reference to the fruit, but rather calcium oxide (CaO), the useful building material derived from heated limestone.

 DiscoveryIn 1808, Cornish chemist and inventor Sir Humphry Davy was the first person to successfully isolate calcium.
 A few other scientists, Magnus Pontin and Jöns Jacob Berzelius, had come close; they had been able to produce a calcium amalgam after performing electrolysis on a mixture of lime and mercury oxide.
 This time, Davy repeated their electrolysis method on the same calcium amalgam, but he added more lime to the mixture, producing more of the amalgam from which he was able to distill away the mercury, leaving only calcium, according to the Royal Society of Chemistry.